 - With less than 170 calories, this is the best way to eat bhindi.
 It needs less oil than you use for sauteing on stove-top.

 - It is a quick and easy side dish with a few basic ingredients you’ll most probably have in your kitchen.
-If you’re looking for easy ladies finger recipes for rice, this would be perfect for a vegan dinner or lunch with rice and curry like chana masala and sprouted mung beans curry.
+If you’re looking for easy ladies finger recipes for rice, this would be perfect for a vegan, dinner or lunch with rice and curry like chana masala and sprouted mung beans curry.
 (I’ve listed more pairing suggestions below.)

 - The stickiness gets totally removed without spending much time frying or sauteing on the stovetop.
 Imagine being able to cook a healthy side dish without literally sweating out!